telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/excelml-export/excelml-basics.md

 ````

->note From Q2 2013 we introduced a new property named **Exportable**.
+>tip From Q2 2013 we introduced a new property named **Exportable**.
 This property allows you to choose whether a certain column should be included in the exported file or not.
 By setting this property to **false** the related column will be excluded from the exported file.
 Its default value is true.
 >